tide-foundation/Tide-h4x2/README.md

 Navigate to http://localhost:8000/test.html where you'll see a VERY simple webpage.

-Clicking the button will execute the test function specified in main.js. **The output of the function will be in the console.**
+Clicking each button will run the corresponding test in test.js. **The output of the function will be in the console.**

 ## Test
 ### Encrypting your own data
 In the H4x2-TideJS directory:
-1. Modify test8 in test/tests.js to point to the correct ORK URLs (e.g. http://localhost:6001).
-2. The function 'flow.setUp' takes arguments as (password, keyID, dataToEncrypt).
-Replace them with your own password + data.
-3. In the main.js file, ensure line 3 matches ```document.getElementById("demo").addEventListener("click", test8);```
+1. In test/test.js, change "AAA" to any password of your choosing.
+Also change "Example" to anything you would like to encrypt.
 4. Start a server (same location as test.html) so you can access http://localhost:8000/test.html
 5. Visit the webpage and right-click -> inspect -> console
-6. Click the tiny button on the top left
+6. Click the button 'Test 4'
 7. Should show a base64 encoded text in console

 ### Decrypting your own data